 Also, don’t forget to pack along your charging cables for your phone, camera, and headlamps.

 I mean, how else are you going to capture that epic sunrise from your tent?
 Justin and I are both photography enthusiasts and while we are frugal in almost every aspect of our lives, this is definitely an area where we splurge!
 Justin has a Sony a7III, coupled with a Sony 16-35mm Vario-Tessar lens, and I have a Sony a6400 (I got it with the kit lens, which isn’t great, so I’d recommend just buying the body and picking up a zoom lens for a cropped sensor camera, like the Sony E 16-55mm F2.8 G lens).

-I have yet to find a good solution for toting around my camera, but Justin uses the Peak Design Capture Clip, which lets you easily clip your camera in a readily accessible place (like your backpack strap) and quickly release it whenever you want to snap a photo.
-He loves it so much that I’m thinking about snagging one too!
+Justin and I both are obsessed with the Peak Design Capture Clip (so much so that we have three between the two of us!), which lets you easily clip your camera in a readily accessible place (like your backpack strap) and quickly release it whenever you want to snap a photo.
+You can learn more about this nifty little contraption at our Peak Design Capture Clip review.

 Also if you don’t have an ABSURD amount of money to blow on camera gear (seriously, why is camera stuff so expensive?!), no worries- most cell phone cameras these days take really great pictures!

 Since I don’t know whether you’re camping in Banff in October or along the Amalfi Coast in July, I’m not going to tell you exactly what clothes to pack, but I will say two things.
 Pack light (camping is the one of those times when it’s 100% okay to be a bit of a dirtbag and wear the same outfit a couple of days in a row; I promise I won’t tell anyone!) and second of all, it’s ALWAYS chillier than you’d expect at night or in the early morning.